LV Criminal Defense: Our Experience

 • Battery (2023):

 In April 2023, T.D. was charged with misdemeanor battery.
-After case review, the charge was dismissed, resulting in no conviction or further proceedings.
+After the case review, the charge was dismissed, resulting in no conviction or further proceedings.

 • Battery (2023):